-Adfenix to rise again as Realforce
+Adfenix to Rise Again as Realforce

 Organised, automated, AI-powered and data-backed, Realforce puts the power in the hands of the marketers to provide first-class marketing solutions at scale, through software.

 As a name, Adfenix could no longer represent what the platform now makes possible.
-Realforce will enable one marketer to support an entire team of estate agents, with a concierge marketing service, delivered at scale through software.”
+Realforce will enable one real estate marketer to support an entire team of agents, with a concierge marketing service, delivered at scale through software.”

-Carl-Fredrik Mandrapa Olsson, Realforce VP Strategy, added, “What the team have created is not only a first-of-its-kind tech stack designed solely for the property industry, but also a product universe that plays well with existing software.
+Carl-Fredrik Mandrapa Olsson, Realforce VP Strategy, added, “What the team have created is not only a first-of-its-kind tech stack designed solely for real estate, but also a product universe that plays well with existing software.
 The platform fills the gaps in our partners’ existing technology, in a collaborative way, rather than overpowering.”

-For many though, the true appeal of Realforce will lie in the combined power of the components within; promising a comprehensive service that is engineered for the property industry, to drive business, profitability, market share and agent retention.
+For many though, the true appeal of Realforce will lie in the combined power of the components within; promising a comprehensive service that is engineered for real estate, to drive business, profitability, market share and agent retention.

 To learn more about Realforce, visit www.realforce.com